SHARE

 Estonian Hospitality

-Estonians are regarded for their friendliness in nature.
+Estonians are regarded for their friendliness in nature which you will experience yourself fast after arriving at the market.
 Some Estonians may have similar facial features as Eastern Europeans though there is quite a difference between them in terms of personalities.
 Like Finns, Estonians love saunas and they don't talk much unless they have something important to say.
 Don't take it as unfriendly, because it is just a part of their social culture.
-Travellers might find it at first rude but once you befriend a local then you will realize, they are very nice.
+Travellers might find it at first rude but once you befriend a local you will realize, they are very nice.

 A happy merchant selling glögg at the Tallinn Old Town Christmas market

-A happy and friendly merchant selling glögg at the Tallinn Old Town Christmas market.
+A happy and friendly Estonian merchant selling glögg at the Tallinn Old Town Christmas Market.

 While visiting Tallinn Christmas Market, you will get fast and efficient customer service.
 People love travellers and want to serve them well in a local way.
 Young Estonians speak good English.
 With older people, you may need to communicate in Estonian, Finnish or Russian.